Muhammedashraf10/AWS-SDK-Python/README.md

 # AWS-SDK-Python

-# Prerequisites
+# Prerequisites for EC2 Backup through Lambda
-Python 3.9
+- Python 3.9
-Role with EC2 Full Access for our lambda function ( can be modified to be more fine grained access with permissions of describe EC2, volumes & create a snapshot of the volume.
+- Role with EC2 Full Access for our lambda function ( can be modified to be more fine grained access with permissions of describe EC2, volumes & create a snapshot of the volume.
-IDE ( used cloud9 to develop this code )
+- IDE ( used cloud9 to develop this code )

 # EC2 Lambda Backup
 ![alt text](https://github.com/Muhammedashraf10/AWS-SDK-Python/blob/main/lambda-ec2-snapshot/ec2-snapshot-lambda.drawio.png?raw=true)